-Glendale is the worst rated city in California for driving, according to Allstate’s annual America’s Best Drivers Report.
-During the study they also determined a list of “Risky Roads” in which 134 Freeway in Glendale was also pointed out.
-I-5 which is parallel to Glendale was also determined to be one of the most dangerous highways in the U.S.
+Glendale is considered one of the worst-rated cities in California for driving, according to Allstate’s annual America’s Best Drivers Report.
+During the study, they also determined a list of “Risky Roads” in which 134 Freeway in Glendale was also pointed out.
+I-5 which runs through Glendale was also determined to be one of the most dangerous highways in the U.S.

-According to SafeTrec at UC Berkeley’s interaction map, in 2017 some of the Glendale’s top accident sites occur in or near the following intersections:
+According to SafeTrec at UC Berkeley’s interaction map, in 2017 some of Glendale’s top accident sites are in or near the following intersections:

 - Verdugo Rd. /Colorado St.